Konami Code | Full Supported Konami Video Games List

 Welcome to the legendary Konami Code!
-You have probably seen this mysterious symbol streak ↑↑↓↓←→←→BA on T-shirts or mugs of your geeky friends, wondering what it meant.
+You have probably seen this mysterious symbol streak ↑↑↓↓←→←→BA (up up down down left right left right ba) on T-shirts or mugs of your geeky friends, wondering what it meant.
 Or maybe it appeared in a TV series, but you missed the reference since you have never played anything designed by Konami.
 Well, it’s time to figure out what this mysterious symbol pattern means and how it can be used.

 The code was first used in the 1986 release of Gradius, a cosmic-themed shooter for the Nintendo Entertainment System.
 One of the game’s developers, Kazuhisa Hashimoto, decided that the game was too difficult, so he included a loophole to help the testers.
 After entering the sequence using the controller when the game was paused the player received all available power-ups.
 The mistake was discovered after the release, but developers decided to leave it there, as removing it could result in new bugs and glitches.

 The sequence was easy enough to remember for testers and simultaneously sufficiently hard to enter accidentally during the gameplay for unsuspecting users.
 However, as with many cheat codes of that time, the developer just forgot to remove it from the final release, and soon after curios gamers discovered it.
 The secret knowledge quickly spread by word of mouth, and by the time Contra was released, the code became almost a tradition.